hyperledger/indy-node/docs/source/transactions.md

 #### LEDGERS_FREEZE

 Freeze deprecated ledgers (default ledgers such as the domain, config, pool, and audit ledgers cannot be frozen).
 If a ledger is frozen it can be used for reading but not for writing.
-It will not be caught up by new nodes and can be safely removed (frozen ledgers can't be unfreeze).
-After freeze you can delete frozen ledger via [remove_ledger.py] (https://github.com/hyperledger/indy-node/blob/master/scripts/remove_ledger.py), but reeding from the ledger will become impossible.
+Frozen ledgers will not be caught up by new nodes and they can't be unfrozen.
+Frozen ledgers can be removed without breaking consensus, but this would prevent third parties from auditing the ledger history.
+[More information is in the Indy Plenum documenation](https://hyperledger/indy-plenum/tree/master/docs/source/transaction_freeze_ledgers.md).

 **Example:**
 ```